 The benefits to the establishment of virtual courtrooms

 There are some benefits to the establishment of virtual courtrooms.
 First, it allows processes to be conducted during Covid-19.
-Countries feared that there would be severe implications to postponing hearings only until after the pandemic fades.
-This would have imposed high costs on the judicial system, overload of court proceedings and eventually – limit access to justice.
+Countries feared there would be severe implications to postponing hearings until after the pandemic fades.
+This would have imposed high costs on the judicial system, overload of court proceedings, and eventually – limited access to justice.

 Second, even if markets start to open up in certain countries, and so do courts – there are people that still cannot physically arrive to court.
 For example, people that are more at risk during this time (older people, etc) or even those who are in quarantine.

 The problems arising from these digital proceedings